 In this case the possibility of a citywide election was discussed, and they listened to the voices of concerned citizens, for and against.
 They heard the opinion and discussion from the Glenwood Springs Poultry Club, who started the ruckus in the first place.
 They discussed the proper penalties for non-compliance, which remain unclear.
 They put in place a provision for warnings to be issued in that event, which will no doubt occur.
 It was also mentioned that chicken keeping is considered a privilege, and not a right, and made it known that privileges can be revoked.
 Apparently, no one gathered testimony of the chickens, or asked for their counsel.

-In the end, the ordinance allows in-city residents to obtain a permit, the cost of which will be based on an accounting of staff time involved.
+In the end, the ordinance allows in-city residents to obtain a permit, the cost of which will be based on an accounting of staff time involved (which can be sorted by acquiring the Remote Bookkeeping Services).
 Chicken coops must be built to comply with certain codes and standards, and are subject to inspection.
 All coops must be equipped with electric fencing in an effort to deter bears, mountain lions, foxes, and otherwise hungry people.
 And you would not want to let the general public and its unsuspecting citizens get too close, lest they be attacked by an enraged and murderous chicken, desperate for escape.

 So there you have it.
 Another shining example of government at it’s best, taking a perfectly innocent and hopeful endeavor and caging it in multiple layers of bureaucratic jargon and micro managed stupidity.
 Odds are, they really don’t know much about a chicken either.

 It is, of course, all so perfectly planned.
 Control of the food supply is a classic strategy used to tame all common people for millenia.
 It is used to divide, threaten, and conquer.
 The game is all about inventory, and control.
 It is misdirection by application, and permit.
 Approval, and command.
 Compliance, or penalty.
 The issue just happens to be about poultry, this time.